-Approval of any tuition reimbursement request is conditioned upon the availability of funds in the appropriate department budget and the authorization of the Management Services Department and Village Manager.
-The minimum amount of funds which the Village shall appropriate for purposes of tuition reimbursement each fiscal year shall be sufficient to reimburse each employee who has applied for such reimbursement in the proper and timely manner as directed by the Fire Chief, in the amount determined pursuant to the terms of this Section, but the Village shall not be obligated to appropriate more funds than are necessary to reimburse six (6) employees to the maximum amount allowed by this Section.
+Approval of any tuition reimbursement request is conditioned upon the availability of funds in the appropriate department budget and the authorization of the Village Manager.
+The minimum amount of funds which the Village shall appropriate for purposes of tuition reimbursement each fiscal year shall be \$15,000.
 The Village may appropriate more funds for tuition reimbursement than this minimum, but the decision to do so shall rest in the sole and exclusive discretion of the Village.

-a.
-Eligibility
+(a) Eligibility

 - i.
 Employees must have completed their probationary period. - ii.
 Employees should seek to exhaust all other sources of assistance (veteran's benefits, scholarships, and grants), with the exception of student loans.
-The Village's share shall not exceed the difference between a tuition bill and the amount of coverage from all other sources and will be limited to no more than \$2,250.00 in a fiscal year.
+The Village's share shall not exceed the difference between a tuition bill and the amount of coverage from all other sources and will be limited to no more than \$5,000.00 in a fiscal year per employee.

-b.
-Institutions
+(b) Institutions

 Employee may be required to furnish information about the accreditation of the particular educational institution.
+For profit and/or online-only institutions are not eligible for tuition reimbursement, unless accredited by the North Central Association of Secondary Colleges and Schools.

-c.
-Eligible Courses
+(c) Eligible Courses